Lumberton Township School District

 The Lumberton Township School District is a community public school district that serves students in pre-kindergarten through eighth grade in Lumberton, in Burlington County, in the U.S. state of New Jersey.

-As of the 2021–22 school year, the district, comprised of three schools, had an enrollment of 1,141 students and 96.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
+As of the 2024–25 school year, the district, comprised of three schools, had an enrollment of 1,223 students and 99.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 For ninth through twelfth grades, public school students attend the Rancocas Valley Regional High School, a comprehensive regional public high school serving students from five communities encompassing approximately 40 sqmi comprising the communities of Eastampton Township, Hainesport Township, Lumberton Township, Mount Holly Township and Westampton Township.
-As of the 2021–22 school year, the high school had an enrollment of 2,048 students and 140.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.6:1.
-The school is located in Mount Holly Township.
+As of the 2024–25 school year, the high school had an enrollment of 2,002 students and 135.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.7:1.
+Rancocas Valley Regional High School is located in Mount Holly Township.